Ziqi-Yang/llvmpym/note.typ

 first I think.
 For in-place testing, you can copy the generated `llvmpym_ext` directory(e.g. `.venv/lib/python3.12/site-packages/llvmpym/llvmpym_ext`) to corresponding place in source code directory.

+= NOTE Note
++ Currently Pickling (thus deepcopy) is not supported, consider the we are not supported to know the internal change of LLVM when built on LLVM-C layer

+= TODO Check
+== Core
++ LLVMAttributeIndex: should we create another type or just alias it at the python side (but it is an unsigned int)?
+(Maybe we just use the function name to represent it, but unsigned int?)
+    + and check two anonymous enum values just before its typedef